I walked a fine line this year with Christmas. And I walked it well.

 Conchal

 Conchal is a beautiful beach made of tiny white shells.
 The area around the beach is known as “Reserva Conchal” and is an exclusive, expensive place to get into.
 There is a golf course as well as a Westin hotel inside.
 You may be able to find a short term rental inside Reserva Conchal, but if you don’t have a tee time, a rental, or a room at the hotel, you won’t be able to get in.
-The other way to access the beach is by walking along the sand from Brasilito Beach, or by watercraft.
+The other way to access the beach is by walking (or riding a horse!) along the sand from Brasilito Beach, or by watercraft.

 Las Catalinas